ministryofjustice/analytics-platform-ops/README.md

 `$BUCKET_NAME` and `$AWS_REGION` must match the values provided in `terraform.tfvars`; `$ENV_NAME` should match your environment name.

+### Create EC2 instance SSH key
+Only required when creating a new environment:

+1. Create keys: `$ ssh-keygen -t rsa -b 4096`
+2. Add key to Kops cluster: `$ kops create secret --name CLUSTER_NAME sshpublickey admin -i PATH_TO_PUBLIC_KEY`

+After cluster creation you can ssh into the bastion instance with `$ ssh -Att admin@bastion.CLUSTER_NAME`.
+From there you can SSH into master or worker nodes.

 ### Creating AWS resources, or applying changes to existing environment

 1. `$ terraform plan` - this will preview the changes Terraform plans to make